-As a Christian, I am comfortable incorporating faith into the counseling process if that is something you and your teen value.
+Please note, as a Christian, I am comfortable incorporating faith into the counseling process if that is something you and your teen value.
+To read more about this, you can visit our Christian Therapy page.

 Why Teens Love Working With Me:

 They feel comfortable.
-Because I am a younger therapist, teenagers know I can understand their experiences.
-This helps them to be more open.
+I think this is because I’m not afraid to self-disclose a few facts if that’s what it takes for your teen to feel understood.
+The result is they are more open.
 Teens often tell me they feel safe to be themselves around me, but still feel challenged to grow.

 Why I Love Working With Teens: